-- d) refuge burning (garbage, horticulture wastes, crop residues etc.) - e) use of solid fuels for cooking and burning of firecrackers etc. - ii.
-Household (Indoor) air pollution is caused by burning biomass such as - a) wood, coal, dung, kerosene in chulhas or fireplaces for cooking and heating purposes. - b) Others such as - by burning mosquito coils, incense sticks, cigarettes, bidis, - use of sprays, solvents, and fumes from chemicals used in building interiors etc. - Sick Building Syndrome (SBS): Building occupants experience acute health and comfort effects which appear to be linked to time spent in a building, but no specific illness or cause can be identified is called Sick Building Syndrome (SBS). - a) The complaints may be localized in a particular room or zone, or may be widespread throughout the building. - b) The major sources are inadequate ventilation, chemical and biological contaminants (molds and fungi) from indoor sources or outdoor sources, dust, smoke, fumes, fabric fibres, bright or flickering lights and problems with cleaning and layout

-4. Understanding air quality/AQI levels and its health significance:

-To avoid complexities in understanding the data and for its effective communication and to educate public on status of air pollution and its related health perspectives, Central Pollution Control Board has launched the mechanism of publishing Air Quality Index (AQI) depicted in easily understandable six (6) colour code categories with their likely health impacts as

 - i.
+Ambient (outdoor) air pollution is from both anthropogenic and natural. - a) Industrial emissions (through fossil fuel burning/ process and fugitive emission) - b) vehicular exhaust - c) re-suspension of road dust, construction and demolition activities, - d) refuge burning (garbage, horticulture wastes, crop residues etc.) - e) use of solid fuels for cooking and burning of firecrackers etc. - ii.
+Household (Indoor) air pollution is caused by burning biomass such as - a) wood, coal, dung, kerosene in chulhas or fireplaces for cooking and heating purposes. - b) Others such as - by burning mosquito coils, incense sticks, cigarettes, bidis, - use of sprays, solvents, and fumes from chemicals used in building interiors etc. - Sick Building Syndrome (SBS): Building occupants experience acute health and comfort effects which appear to be linked to time spent in a building, but no specific illness or cause can be identified is called Sick Building Syndrome (SBS). - a) The complaints may be localized in a particular room or zone, or may be widespread throughout the building. - b) The major sources are inadequate ventilation, chemical and biological contaminants (molds and fungi) from indoor sources or outdoor sources, dust, smoke, fumes, fabric fibers, bright or flickering lights and problems with cleaning and layout

+3. Understanding air quality/AQI levels and its health significance:

+To avoid complexities in understanding the data and for its effective communication and to educate public on status of air pollution and its related health perspectives, Central Pollution Control Board has launched the mechanism of publishing Air Quality Index (AQI) depicted in easily understandablesix (6) colour code categories with their likely health impacts as

+- i.
 Good

 - ii.
 Satisfactory

 - iii.
 Moderately polluted

 - iv.
 Poor

 - v.
-Very Poor

-- vi.
+Very Poor - vi.
 Severe